New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

-Naturally occuring DNA itself contains radioactive $C^{14}$ and K$^{41}$.
-The DNA in the detector must be made of old carbon, and potassium can be replaced by other moieties.
-Studies must be performed of the radioactivity of thin films of Au or other elements.
 Backgrounds that could be confused with WIMPs include $\gamma$, $\alpha$, electrons, and cosmic rays (CR).
 Yet the ranges of these particles in our detector will be at least 100 times as long as the range of a recoiling nucleus from a WIMP, so that the differentiation between them should easily be possible.
-The energy deposition in the detector scales as $Z^2$, where $Z$ is the electric charge of the particle.
-For example, for a recoiling Au ion(Z=80), the energy deposition is 6400 times as large as for an electron (Z=1).
-Whereas recoiling Au nuclei will be stopped in a single module of Au foil + ssDNA, the background particles will travel much farther as they traverse and interact with many of the sequential modules.
+The background with the shortest range is the $\alpha$ particle due to its relative larger mass and charge.
+A typical radioactive decay produces a 5 MeV $\alpha$ particle.
+The stopping distance of an $\alpha$ particle can be approximated with the ASTAR program.
+Using the ASTAR program, a 5 MeV $\alpha$ particle will traverse approximately 30 $\mu$m (10 $\mu$m) in mylar (gold) \cite{ASTAR}.
+In contrast, SRIM simulations estimate that the stopping distance of a 10 keV gold nucleus in mylar is 20 nm \cite{SRIM}.
+Whereas recoiling Au nuclei will be stopped in a single module of Au foil + ssNA, the background particles will travel much farther as they traverse and interact with many of the sequential modules.
 We have described our detector design as a book with many pages.
 The recoiling nuclei from WIMP interactions will never make it past the first page, whereas the $\gamma$, $\alpha$, electrons, and cosmic rays (CR) will go through multiple pages.
-Cosmic Rays will have enough energy to traverse hundreds, say 500 foils, and will be rejected due to the extraordinary granularity of our detector.
-Thus the signature of a WIMP is that there is an interaction in "one and only one" gold plane.
-As discussed, the background signals are expected to be isotropic whereas the WIMPs are expected to exhibit head/tail as well as temporal asymmetries.
+Thus the signature of a WIMP is that there is an interaction in ``one and only one" gold film.

+In addition, as discussed, background signals are expected to be isotropic whereas the WIMPs are expected to exhibit head/tail as well as temporal asymmetries.

 Even more accurate determinations can be made by measuring the values of dE/dx of the various particles traveling through the detector, as this will allow differentiating between them.
 Such a measurement requires the spatial resolution to be shorter than the range of the particle.
-Previous to the use of DNA, the spatial resolution of detectors wasn't good enough to make this determination, so that the best that could be done was the measurement of the integrated value of dE/dx over the spatial resolution of the detector.
-The DNA tracking chamber provides for the first time the capability of obtaining this quantity.
+Previous to the use of NA, the spatial resolution of detectors wasn't good enough to make this determination, so that the best that could be done was the measurement of the integrated value of dE/dx over the spatial resolution of the detector.
+The NA tracking chamber provides for the first time the capability of obtaining this quantity.